Abracadabra (Steve Miller Band song)

 "Abracadabra" is a song by American rock group the Steve Miller Band, written by Steve Miller.
 The song was released as the first single from the 1982 album of the same name that year.
 In the U.S., it spent two non-consecutive weeks at on the Billboard Hot 100, the biggest hit of Steve Miller's career to date, as well as their last US top 40 hit.

-The song was interpolated in the Eminem song "Houdini", which debuted at No. 2 on the Billboard Hot 100.
+The song was interpolated in "Houdini", a 2024 hit from rapper Eminem. which debuted at No. 2 on the Billboard Hot 100.

 Origins

 The song is said to have been inspired by the American singer Diana Ross, whom Miller had met when they each performed on the same episode of the pop music television show Hullabaloo in the 1960s.
 The lyrics "Round and round and round it goes, where it stops nobody knows" are a reference to the spinning wheel segment from The Original Amateur Hour.